64jcl/boosterblaster/README.md

 # boosterblaster
-A simple game developed for the Commodore 64 for the Booster 2020 Conference by John Christian Lønningdal and Ricky Sickenger
+A simple game developed in 6502 assembly for the Commodore 64 for the Booster 2020 Conference by John Christian Lønningdal and Ricky Sickenger

-Installation instructions
+# Installation instructions

 1. Install Visual Studio Code